Skip to main content

 ATV or dune buggy tour

-If you are sailing on Carnival, you can opt to book the "ATV Jungle Adventure & Beach" excursion directly through the cruise line for $90 per person.
-Note, however, that there is a minimum age of sixteen-years-old.
+If you are sailing on Carnival, you can opt to book the "ATV Jungle Adventure & Beach" excursion directly through the cruise line for $99.99 per person.
+Note, however, that there is a minimum age of sixteen years old.

 If you have younger children, a Jeep or dune buggy tour might be more suitable.
 Norwegian Cruise Line offers a dune buggy tour that includes a snorkel stop and free time at Explora Beach.
-This costs $129 per adult and $109 per child.
+This costs $139 per adult and child.

 Underground river in Playa del Carmen

-When docked in Cozumel, you are only a single forty-five minute ferry ride away from Rio Secreto Natural Reserve, a series of ancient caverns that are connected by crystal-clear underground rivers, in Playa del Carmen.
-This ferry, however, has a reputation of inducing sea sickness; therefore, you will want to make sure that you pack Bonine or Dramamine in your day bag!
+When docked in Cozumel, you are only a single forty-five-minute ferry ride away from Rio Secreto Natural Reserve, a series of ancient caverns connected by crystal-clear underground rivers, in Playa del Carmen.
+This ferry, however, has a reputation for inducing sea sickness; therefore, you will want to make sure that you pack Bonine or Dramamine in your day bag!

 Since you will have to travel off the island, this can be one of the more expensive excursions offered, and you will probably want to book it through your cruise line to eliminate any worries about making it back to Cozumel on time.